vojtapolasek/vojtux/Readme.md

     - --releasever 41 this is also visible in the boot menu

-    - --ks <output_kickstart_file.ks> use the kickstart file created in previous steps
+    - --ks vojtux.ks use the kickstart file created in previous steps

     - --tmp live/tmp optional argument if you want to use your own defined tmp directory